Where the unique history of Ocean County is told

 For over 70 years, the Society has been collecting, preserving, and interpreting stories, artifacts and archival resources that celebrate Ocean County’s distinct heritage.

-The Elizabeth Sculthorp Force House, a vernacular Victorian house, built in the mid-1880s, was once the residence of a sea captain and then later of an innovative educator and social reformer.
-Featured are Native American implements, period furnishings, artifacts, local industries, artworks and photographs.
+The Elizabeth Sculthorp Force House, a vernacular Victorian home, built in the mid-1800s, was once the residence of a sea captain and then later of an innovative educator and social reformer.
+Featured are Native American artifacts, period furnishings, late 19th and 20th century local industries, artworks, photographs, and other archival resources.
 The House is listed on the National Register of Historic Places, the State Register of Historic Places, and the New Jersey Women’s Heritage Trail.

-The Richard L. Strickler Research Center, a contemporary addition to the house, is an extensive repository for a library of books, maps, and historical and genealogical records that provide students, researchers, genealogists, and history enthusiasts with the essential resources necessary for telling the stories of Ocean County.
+The Richard L. Strickler Research Center, a contemporary addition to the house, is an extensive repository of books, maps, and historical and genealogical records that provide students, researchers, genealogists, and history enthusiasts with essential resources necessary for telling the stories of Ocean County.

 Benefits of Membership

-Becoming a member of the Ocean County Historical Society is a great way to meet friends, explore genealogy and county history, and truly be a part of something special.Become A Member
+Becoming a member of the Ocean County Historical Society offers an opportunity to meet friends, explore genealogy, and become a partner in telling the stories of Ocean County.Become A Member

-Donating to the Ocean County Historical Society allows us to continue to add to our historical databases, create educational events, and host interactive programming.Make A Donation
+Your donation to the Ocean County Historical Society helps us to enlarge our historical databases, develop educational events, and host interactive programs.Make A Donation